 Cornwall is one of Britain’s most beautiful regions - the home of family beach holidays.
 It boasts stunningly beautiful countryside, with granite cliffs tumbling down to rocky outcrops and wide bays of golden sand.
 Its northern coast borders the clear waters of the Atlantic and its more sheltered southern coast is on the English Channel.

 Cornwall is at the south-western tip of England, on a peninsula which stretches down to mainland Britain’s southernmost and westernmost points at Land’s End and Lizard Point respectively.
-It enjoys over 400 miles of coastline and also has the sunniest climate in the UK, due to the Gulf Stream, which is one of the reasons why it is so popular with tourists.
+It enjoys over 600 kilometers of coastline and also has the sunniest climate in the UK, due to the Gulf Stream, which is one of the reasons why it is so popular with tourists.
 The other is undoubtedly its spectacular beaches – miles of golden sand, especially popular with swimmers and surfers.
+It is one of the least populated regions of Britain.
+It was once a separate country and even has its own language.
+Originally made wealthy from its tin and copper mines, its main sources of income now come from tourism and agriculture.
+Cornwall is designated an area of outstanding natural beauty.
+Its river estuaries, dunes and cliffs are home to a wide variety of animal, bird and plant life.
+It also has a number of coastal regions, which are marine conservation areas.

 Newquay

 Situated on the Atlantic coast in northern Cornwall, Newquay is a traditional British seaside town, popular with families.
 It is best known for its surfing and attracts thousands of tourists during the summer months.
 It also has some of Cornwall’s best beaches.
+Keen surfers will love Fistral Beach but others may prefer Great Western Beach for swimming and sunbathing, which is closer to the town centre.

 St. Ives

 Picturesque St Ives is a charming fishing town, its narrow cobbled streets set around the harbour are perfect for exploring and its turquoise waters and pale sand feels almost tropical.
 Enjoy a walk through beautiful scenery admiring the spectacular views from the coastal path as you head towards Land’s End, at the very tip of mainland Britain.
+This is undoubtedly one of the best places to base yourself for a family holiday - not only because it’s great for walks but also because of its unforgettable ambience.
+Make sure you plan a visit to Tate St Ives - it’s best to book in advance.
+Do bear in mind that the narrow streets can get very crowded and it’s often tricky to find parking.
+Porthmeor Beach is a favourite amongst tourists visiting St Ives.

 Falmouth